 - Profiles of nearly 240 countries and territories include carefully nuanced vaccine recommendations, detailed independently researched malaria prevention measures, assessment of travelers' diarrhea risk and effective medications, other important health risks, security concerns, and medical care infrastructure assessment and access information.

 - Detailed country maps for malaria and yellow fever show where specific preventive measures are recommended, and elevation maps are included for countries with territory above 2,800 meters (9,200 feet).
-Interactive Google maps are also included.
+A general Google map lets you search for locations within each country.
+Now introducing fully searchable interactive versions of these maps.

 - Additional country-specific documents include a recap of basic protective measures, an analysis of cultural conventions intended to help travelers avoid missteps and misunderstandings, consular advice with important safety information and embassy contacts, a summary vaccine handout, hospital profiles, and verbatim current CDC and WHO statements for malaria and yellow fever for those who need to consult these resources.